liningtonlab/madbyte/README.md

 ### Basic Usage

+## DO NOT INSTALL MADBYTE USING ANACONDA NAVIGATOR - IT WILL FAIL INSTALLATION.

+We **Highly** recommend installing through the included .bat script or installing manually with `conda env create -f environment.yml`.

 If you have followed the installation guide and setup the MADByTE Python virtual environment, then navigate to the root directory of the code using your console/terminal (the directory this `README` is located in).

 Ensure your virtual environment is activated and run the launcher script.